-- Example issues:

-- ► Time of check to time of use (TOCTOU)

-- ► Failures: logging and lock-out

-- Unilateral vs mutual

-- ► There are serious drawbacks with passwords:
+- But passwords have serious drawbacks:

-- Verify knowledge of a secret, not identity.
+- Verify knowledge of a secret, not identity

-- ▶ May be cracked or stolen.
+- ► May be cracked or stolen

-- A trade-off: memorability/size versus strength
+- ► A trade-off: memorability/size versus strength

-- Single sign-on appealing but delegates trust: "all eggs in one basket".
+- Single sign-on is appealing but delegates trust: "all eggs in one basket".

 Why does security fail?